+What is a Diastasis?
 Diastasis is a stretch in the connective tissue running down the middle of your tummy.
 This connective tissue joins the rectus (“six-pack muscle”) in the centre.
 This stretch in the tissue is quite normal during pregnancy but in some women it doesn’t resolve afterwards.
 The tissue remains stretched and leaves a gap between the rectus muscle.
-If the gap is more than 2 fingers wide it is termed a Diastasis of Recti.
+If the gap is more than 2-3 fingers wide it is termed a Diastasis of Recti.
 So what?
 Well importantly, it may cause weakness in the core muscles and that is bad news if you don’t want to have back pain, pelvic pain, urinary incontinence or pelvic organ prolapse at some stage postnatally.

 How do I know you have a diastasis?